 Of course, if you already have a high-end PC rig and are actually getting over 360FPS in your games, then investing in the PG27AQN makes sense.

-You should also consider the LG 27GR95QE in this price range with a 27″ 1440p 240Hz OLED panel.
+You should also consider the ASUS PG27AQDM in this price range with a 27″ 1440p 240Hz OLED panel.
 It has a faster response time speed but lower refresh rate, so the motion clarity is similar, but it offers a much better HDR image quality.

 - High pixel density, wide color gamut, consistent colors, sRGB mode